NBISweden/development-guidelines/README.md

 ## General stuff about working with Git

 Commit often, possibly several times a day.
-It’s easier to roll back a small commit than to roll back large commits.
+It's easier to roll back a small commit than to roll back large commits.
 This also makes the code easier to review (see below) as each commit carries its own commit message.
 Remember to push the commits to GitHub every once in awhile